 two of my educational game prototypes, Cinder and Cadenzia.

 I'm really proud of this presentation.
 I think the games came together pretty well, and they are, at the very least, interesting.
-The first two videos are of me walking through my ideas; the second two are

 The reaction was positive but muted.
 In retrospect, it was possibly a strange venue for unveiling my games.
 Still, it got me focused and got me to pull

 it all together, so in the long run I don't think it was so bad.

 At some point, I might finally get around to making good on my threats, and I might finally write my tongue-in-cheek "Violent Learning Game" manifesto

 that I've been threatening for years now.
 For now, I'll just say, these games are a reaction to the exasperating fact that no one, anywhere, seems interested in

 making educational games that I feel like respect me as a game player who 1) loves games and 2) has an enormous array of things I'd like to learn.
 I ultimately find

 it pretty baffling.
 I have some throw-away slide in this presentation where I bemoan that all the language around educational games seems to be fixated on students or